Strong tornadoes possible in central US; warmup arrives on East Coast

-A strong and slow-moving storm system has already brought a first round of severe weather to the Great Plains.
-Another round will bring an increased threat of severe weather, including tornadoes, to more heavily populated areas on Tuesday.
+A strong and slow-moving storm system has already brought severe weather to the Great Plains today, and over 25 million Americans in the central U.S. are at risk for severe weather over the next three days, including tornadoes.

 Interested in Weather?Add Weather as an interest to stay up to date on the latest Weather news, video, and analysis from ABC News.

-Severe storms fired up in parts of Texas, Kansas and Nebraska on Monday evening with nearly 20 reports of hail, some the size of golf balls, covering the ground in parts of Nebraska.

-Over 25 million Americans in the central U.S. are at risk for severe weather over the next three days and some of this severe weather could be significant.

-The severe threat begins to ramp up significantly today.
+The line of storms is expected to move north, likely hitting Omaha, Nebraska, and Des Moines, Iowa, starting early this evening.

 There is a slight risk for severe storms from Woodward, Oklahoma, to La Crosse, Wisconsin, and an enhanced risk for severe weather from central Kansas to southern Iowa.
 Damaging winds, large hail and tornadoes are possible throughout this region today.
-The highest risk for tornadoes is in the enhanced risk region from Salina, Kansas, to Lincoln and Omaha, Nebraska.

 The clash of dry air behind the system and moist air ahead of the system are the ingredients for potentially significant severe weather.
 The High Resolution Rapid Refresh forecast model is showing storms beginning around 5 p.m. to 7 p.m. with potentially discrete supercell thunderstorms in central Kansas and southeast Nebraska.
 Tornadoes are possible during this period and into the overnight hours.